- Written by Dr.Mehmet Demircioglu

 When a clinic gives you a graft quote, do not ask only whether the number is enough.
 Ask what the number is meant to achieve.

-You should ask what density is realistic.
-A clinic that promises original teenage density in a large balding area is not being honest with you.
+Make the density discussion concrete.
+A clinic that promises original teenage density in a large balding area is not being clear with you.

-I have written about red flags of Turkish hair mills because many patients do not realize how easily a graft number can become a marketing tool.
-The real question is not only how many grafts are promised, but who is making that decision and why.
+Many red flags of Turkish hair mills appear when a graft number becomes a marketing tool.
+The safer question is not only how many grafts are promised, but who is making that decision and why.

 Can price make graft numbers more confusing?